Home

 Mitraria coccinea

-Pruning & training-- Feel free to remove some stems to shape the plant.
-You can tie the branches to a trellis or fence to train them in an upward habit, or you can let them trail along the ground or over a wall.
+Pruning & training-- Feel free to remove some stems to shape the plant, or trim the stems shorter to make them bushier.
+You may tie the branches to a trellis to train them in an upward habit, or you can let them trail along the ground or out of a hanging planter.

-If you have any questions or problems, please email me.
+If you have any questions or problems, please contact me.

 Enjoy your plant!